N0rmie/KushAllowlist/README.md

   </p>
 </p>

-To allow a player to join, just go to config and add their steamid.
+To allow a player to join, just go to config and add their HEX steamid.
 If you need help or something you can open a issue.